Top 5 Stadiums in Germany

 The roof is made up of Teflon-coated fibreglass canvas that covers the whole stadium.
 It also has a slide-out pitch.

-Located in Berlin, Olympiastadion is a sports stadium located at the Olympiapark Berlin.
+The Olympiastadion Berlin is a sports stadium located in Berlin.
 This stadium in Germany was specially built for the 1936 Summer Olympics.
 It holds a capacity of over 74,000 spectators.
 It has been home to Hertha BSC since 1963.

 Three matches of the 1974 FIFA World Cup were hosted here.
-It was renovated for the 2006 FIFA World Cup wherein six matches were hosted.
-It also hosted FIFA Women’s World Cup and UEFA Champions League Final in 2011 and 2015, respectively.
+It was renovated for the 2006 FIFA World Cup, wherein six matches were hosted.
+It also hosted the FIFA Women’s World Cup and UEFA Champions League Final in 2011 and 2015, respectively.

-This stadium can have increased capacity just like the Signal Iduna Park and Allianz Arena.
+This stadium can have increased capacity, like the Signal Iduna Park and Allianz Arena.
 However, in the 1936 Summer Olympics, around 100,000 spectators were recorded.

-It previously hosted the opening ceremony of the 2023 Special Olympics World Summer Games on 17th June 2023.
+It previously hosted the 2023 Special Olympics World Summer Games opening ceremony on 17 June 2023.
 It is a UEFA Category Four stadium.
 The Olympiastadion will also host the UEFA Euro 2024 final.

 In 2021, a total of twelve million tourists were recorded.
-It is one of the richest countries in the world.
+It is one of the wealthiest countries in the world.

-Hence, these were all the stadiums that are a must-visit if you are a travel or sports maniac and want to witness some good sports matches.
+Hence, these stadiums are a must-visit if you are a travel or sports maniac and want to witness some good sports matches.